secureta/s2http-request/README.md

 {"method": "POST", "path": "/api/users", "body": {"name": "John", "email": "john@example.com"}}
 ```

 In JSONL format, each line is a separate JSON object.
-The tool will use the first valid JSON object as the base request configuration and combine all objects into a dictionary for multiple requests.
+The tool will parse and execute the first valid JSON object found in the file.

 ### Array-based Parameter Definition